mlrun/mlrun/docs/install/kubernetes.md

 ```

 ## Configuring Online Feature Store
-The MLRun Community Edition now supportsthe  online feature store.
+The MLRun Community Edition now supports the online feature store.
 To enable it, you need to first deploy a REDIS service that is accessible to your MLRun CE cluster.
 To deploy a REDIS service, refer to the following [link](https://redis.io/docs/getting-started/).

 When you have a REDIS service deployed, you can configure MLRun CE to use it by adding the following helm value configuration to your helm install command: